williamouyang/okta.github.io/_source/docs/platform-release-notes/platform-release-notes.md

 <!-- OKTA-94115 -->
 The `expires_in` response parameter tells you the number of seconds before a `token` (Access Token) expires.
-If your request to the `/oauth2/v1/authorize` endpoint includes an Access Token, `expires_in` is included in the response.
+If your response from the `/oauth2/v1/authorize` endpoint includes an Access Token, `expires_in` is included in the response.

 For more information, see the `/oauth2/v1authorize` [Response Parameters](http://developer.okta.com/docs/api/resources/oauth2#response-parameters).